crisGriebler/crisGriebler/README.md

 - 🔭 I’m currently working on **Computer Vision and Prediction Model Project** in <a href="https://techagr.com/" class="nav-link">**@TECH**</a>.
   Also working with LLMs models and dashboards production in People Analytics.

-- 🌱 I’m currently learning about **GCP, Google Dataflow, BigQuery**
+- 🌱 I’m currently learning about **Google Cloud Platform, Google Dataflow, BigQuery**

 - 👯 I’m looking to collaborate on **Machine Learning / Artificial Intelligence Projects**